Andrew “A.J.” Sutton, President

 Enoch is a staff attorney at the Asian Pacific American Legal Resource Center, where his practice focuses on immigration, public benefits, and housing law.
 Enoch is a graduate of the George Washington University Law School, where he served as President of the Asian Pacific American Law Students Association, and the University of California, Berkeley, where he obtained his undergraduate degree in Psychology and minored in Business Administration.

 Ben is an Assistant Director at Georgetown Law School, where he counsels students on career related issues, creates and leads programming regarding careers and career preparation, and conducts employer outreach to companies and law firms.
 Through his work with AEF, Ben was inspired to leave private practice, where he was an antitrust associate at an international law firm.
 He is a graduate of the University of Pennsylvania Law School, where he was a Comments Editor on the Law Review, and Harvard College, where he co-founded the Boston Asian American Students Intercollegiate Conference (BAASIC).

-Joanne Chan, APABA-DC President (ex officio)
+Benjamin Huh, APABA-DC President (ex officio)

 The AEF Advisory Board is a committee comprised of individuals with experience in working with AEF, and who serve the important purpose of providing continuity of vision for the organization.